lethaldemon/cp4wa-lab/mm/uc2/README.md

 <br>

 Observe:
-- From the top bar, you can see that there is 1 `Major` alarms (Orange Exclamation Symbol) and 12 `Minor` alarms (Yellow Exclamation Symbol).
+- From the top bar, you can see that there is 1 `Major` events (Orange Exclamation Symbol) and 12 `Minor` events (Yellow Exclamation Symbol).
-- The default Severity for the anomaly alerts is `Minor`.
+- The default Severity for the anomaly events is `Minor`.
 - Check the list for individual anomalies discovered by Predictive Insights.
 You can see when an anomaly has started and finished occurring in the `FirstOccurrence` and `LastOccurrence` columns. `Summary` column describes the anomaly. `Count` shows how many times the anomaly has occurred.
 Columns like `Node`, `AnomalousResource`, `AnomalousMetric`, and `Direction` provide additional information on the anomaly.
-- There is one alert with the severity `Major`.
-The major anomalies represent consolidated alarms found by Metric Manager.
+- There is one event with the severity `Major`.
+The major anomalies represent consolidated events found by Metric Manager.
 In the `Summary` column, you can see the type of consolidation and how many metrics or nodes are involved.

-Select the alert with Summary `Connectionpoolsize is now a flat line where before it was varying` and Node `PrimaryKWPUBIIS06`.
+Select the event with Summary `Connectionpoolsize is now a flat line where before it was varying` and Node `PrimaryKWPUBIIS06`.

 Observe: